 There is quite a difference between kayak and canoe, but it may not be immediately obvious.

-Especially if you’re just getting until my beloved sport – there are a lot of bloggers out there using ‘canoeing’ as an umbrella term which kayaking seems to be falling under.
+Especially if you’re just getting into my beloved sport – there are a lot of bloggers out there using ‘canoeing’ as an umbrella term which kayaking seems to fall under, in their opinion.

-Which this, in fact, should not be the case as they are very different, from the ways you might use one; for sport or for leisure – as well as the sort of equipment you would need whilst use one of these particular personal boats.
+This should not be the case as they are very different, from the ways you might use them; whether that’s for sport or for leisure – as well as the sort of equipment you would need whilst you’re in your personal boat.

-In this next section, as we will do with Canoes, I’m going to talk about a bit about the history of the kayak, the design, and some use cases.
+In this next section, as we will do with Canoes later on, I’m going to talk a bit about the history of the kayak, the design, and some use cases.

 History of the Kayak

-Most probably carved by any wooden material they could get their hands on, like driftwood (or more notably whalebone which were indigenous to the region) these first form of kayaks also had animal skin stretched over the bottom of there shells with a combination of fat to help give it its waterproof characteristic – which is needed in any water raft.
+Most probably carved from any wooden material they could get their hands on, such as driftwood (or whalebone which were indigenous to the region) these first form of kayaks also had animal skin stretched over the bottom of their shells with a combination of fat to help give it its waterproof characteristics.

 Kayak types and uses

-There are in fact two types of kayak designs – picking them is essentially based on what it is you might be getting up to and if you’re alone or with 1 or 2 friends.
+There are in fact two types of kayak designs – picking the one for you is essentially based on what you might be getting up to, and if you’re alone or you’re bringing friends with you.